silky/cppn-bookshelf/README.md

 pip install -r requirements.txt
 ```

-2. Run `grab-books.py` with your goodreads id.
-You can find that by clicking
+2. Run `grab-books.py` with your (or someone elses!) goodreads id.
+You can
-   `My Books` and copying the number out of the url.
-Here's what mine looks
+   find that by clicking `My Books` and copying the number out of the url.
-   like: `https://www.goodreads.com/review/list/30456689`, so my ID is
+   Here's what mine looks like: `https://www.goodreads.com/review/list/30456689`, so my ID is `30456689`.
-   `30456689`.

 ```
 ./grab-books.py --goodreads_id ...